Ericwitheric/pantry-chatbot/README.md

 - "Are there any jobs available?"

 ### Special Features
-- **Staff Hours**: The bot will specifically inform faculty/staff about Monday-only access when they ask about other days
+- **Staff Hours Detection**: Automatically informs faculty/staff about Monday-only access when they ask about other days
-- **Special Limited Items**: Information about items that are limited to once per week per student (milk, protein, etc.)
+- **Special Limited Items**: Smart detection for weekly-limited items (milk, chicken, protein, etc.)
-- **Expandable Donations**: Click "...and more!" to see the complete list of needed items
+- **Expandable Donations List**: Click "...and more!" to see the complete list of needed items
-- **Clickable Links**: Direct links to monetary donations and donation registry
+- **Direct Action Links**:
+  - Volunteer calendar signup
+  - Monetary donation portal
+  - Donation registry
+  - Instagram for current food availability
+- **Context-Aware Responses**: Distinguishes between "What do I need to bring?" vs "What items do you need?"

 ## 🎨 Customization